nimbus-gateway/Flower-With-MLflow/README.md

 ______________________________________________________________________

-## Run Federated Learning with PyTorch and Flower
+## Run Federated Learning with MLFlow, PyTorch and Flower

+Start mlflow local server using:

+mlflow ui

 Afterwards you are ready to start the Flower server as well as the clients.
 You can simply start the server in a terminal as follows: